 5.2.4 gNB-DU processed payload based on IAB/relay architectures

 In this architecture, each satellite/HAPS holds a DU and an MT.
-Via the MT, the satellite/HAPS connects to the NTN-donor.
+Via the MT, the satellite/HAPS connects to a onground NTN-donor.
 Via the DU, the IAB-node establishes RLC-channels to UEs.
 The NTN-donor also holds a DU to support satellite/HAPS.
 The NTN-donor holds a CU for the DUs of all satellite/HAPS and for its own DU.

 Figure 5.2-4: Architecture for NTN with gNB-DU processed payload, IAB/relay architecture